uber/charlatan/docs/file-format.rst

 .. versionadded:: 0.3.5

 In python 2 strings are not, by default, loaded as unicode.
-To load all the strings from the yaml files as unicode strings, pass the option `unicode_output` as `True` when you instantiate your fixture manager.
+To load all the strings from the yaml files as unicode strings, pass the option `use_unicode` as `True` when you instantiate your fixture manager.